backupbrew/switchbrew/Cryptosystem.md

 It is currently unknown what key generation the stage 2 bootloader does.

-## Secure world (TrustZone) software
+## Secure Monitor

-The Secure world software performs all runtime cryptographic operations.
+The secure monitor performs some runtime cryptographic operations.
+See [SMC](SMC.md "wikilink") for what operations it provides.

-It is currently unknown what operations the Secure world software performs.